ruc-practical-ai-fall-2025/development-environment-setup/README.md

 2. Type "Python: Select Interpreter"
 3. Select your desired version of Python

+A full tutorial on getting set up with VS Code is included below.

 #### When Using a Jupyter Notebook

 When using a Jupyter notebook inside VS Code, you can see which version of Python the IDE is using to execute the notebook by looking in the top right corner of the notebook.

 If you want to change the version VS Code uses for that notebook, click it, then click "select another kernel" in the command palette, then select your desired interpreter.

+A full tutorial on Jupyter is provided below.

 #### When Installing Packages with pip